jlgardy/tb_demo/README.md

 **2. You will also need to download the data files we'll be using, which are provided to you via this repo.
 You'll need:**
 - the *M. tuberculosis* H37Rv reference genome: [reference.fa](reference.ga) - this is version NC000962.3 of the genome
-- the paired-end sequencing data from our three patients (note that these are abbreviated versions of the full files, shortened to improve the speed of the demo):
+- the paired-end sequencing data from our three patients's TB isolates (note that these are abbreviated versions of the full files, shortened to improve the speed of the demo):
   - [patient_1_1.fastq.gz](patient_1_1.fastq.gz) & [patient_1_2.fastq.gz](patient_1_2.fastq.gz)
   - [patient_2_1.fastq.gz](patient_2_1.fastq.gz) & [patient_2_2.fastq.gz](patient_2_2.fastq.gz)
   - [patient_3_1.fastq.gz](patient_3_1.fastq.gz) & [patient_3_2.fastq.gz](patient_3_2.fastq.gz)